na-na-hi/renget/archive/how2playba.md

 The 1 dollar Serika is nice, but pretty unneeded.

 I'm not a big spender so I can't give too much of an opinion on the other packs.
 The anniversary selectors seem cool though, definitely worth a zinger box or two.

 ## Misc. stuff
 You can rub people's heads after you unlock their L2Ds.
 This also counts for NPCs (e.g. Arona, Sora, Rin) Yes.
 You really can.

->Banners
-Global follows the JP schedule reasonably tight, see [the banner list for all the upcoming banners](https://bluearchive.wiki/wiki/Banner_List).

 >XP
 1 AP = 1 XP.
 Your level is tied to how much AP you spend, so there's no real way to level up faster.